FaithTech-Austria/Hackathon-2023/README.md

 Many different users access many different songs, change parts of them and often destroy the song sheet files because they are not in a database where user rights can be assigned for different functions.
 At the same time, they only mean well when a transposition or capo setting is made.
 Help with the development of Songsheets Manager, a tailor-made app for mixed bands which helps worship teams work together more easily.

 ##### Tasks
- Markup : - Screen Design (Mock-Ups) and implementation in Flutter
+1. Screen Design (Mock-Ups) and implementation in Flutter
-          - Database modelling and implementation in Java Spring Boot
+2. Database modelling and implementation in Java Spring Boot

 ##### TechStack
 <span style="background-color: cyan">#Flutter App</span>